ZemaTimoteo/T2_KneeActive/README.md

 T2_KneeAtive - (T2 Knee Accessible Quantitative)

 INTRODUCTION

 Toolbox for Quantitaive Knee Imaging - T2 mapping - based on Multi (Turbo) Spin-Echo Sequence.

-T2 is a promising MRI biomarker, with applications including detection of early cartilage degeneration [1].
+T2 is a promising MRI biomarker, with applications including detection of early cartilage degeneration.
 Fitting a mono-exponential model to multi spin-echo (MSE) measurements is typical for clinical T2-mapping.
-However, as the signal deviates from this model due to echoes caused by unwanted pathways, dictionary-based estimation approaches were proposed [2].
+However, as the signal deviates from this model due to echoes caused by unwanted pathways, dictionary-based estimation approaches were proposed.
 A dictionary of echo modulation curves (EMC) is predicted using the Extended Phase Graphs (EPG) formalism, considering all acquisition parameters and a range of expected tissue parameters (T1 and T2); mapping consists of finding the best match to the measured signal.
 We proposed an MSE pulse sequence optimization for dictionary-based cartilage T2-mapping, following up on promising results in the knee and hip cartilages.

 GOAL